jtonglet/jtonglet.github.io/_pages/reading_list.md

 - Le cosmos et le lotus, Trinh Xuan Thuan
 - A brief history of everyone who ever lived, Adam Rutherford
 - Far north, Marcel Theroux
+- Tales of the Otori, Lian Hearn
 - Surely You're joking, Mr. Feynman, Richard P. Feynman

 Graphic Novels
 ======
 Comic strips and graphic novels are an integral part of the franco-belgian culture.
 I am including here the works that have made a lasting impression on me and that deserve to be better known internationally.
+Most of them have been translated in English and several other languages.

 - L'Arabe du Futur, Riad Sattouf
+- L'Atelier Mastodonte, collective work
+- Spirou, l'espoir malgré tout, Emile Bravo
 - Les deux vies de Baudouin, Fabien Toulmé
 - Chroniques de Jérusalem, Guy Delisle
 - L'âge d'or, Cyril Pedrosa